x

 Summary

 A clear path to deciding whether to make of buy a new chromatography specialty detector, is key for commercial success.
-This is true for both, the organisation desiring to introduce a new instrument and the potential OEM supply partner.
-Decision tables are known for being extremely helpful in a number of business decisions, OEM partnerships are a great example of their effective use.
+This is true for both, the organisation desiring to introduce a new instrument and the potential supply partner.
+Decision tables are known for being extremely helpful in a number of business decisions, partnerships are a great example of their effective use.
 By using decision tables - organisations are able to make an evidence-based decision as to whether sufficient knowledge, resources and time are available internally for their development task.
-In addition, decision tables assist potential OEM developers to identify the real needs of the client thus making sure that the most appropriate package of actions is proposed.
-The illustrated case study, although with very limited information due to the confidential nature of all OEM business relations, led to a mutually beneficial, long-term business partnership.
+In addition, decision tables assist potential developers to identify the real needs of the client thus making sure that the most appropriate package of actions is proposed.
+The illustrated case study, although with very limited information due to the confidential nature of all business relations, led to a mutually beneficial, long-term business partnership.
 Using this process for decision making has proven to be an invaluable tool to identify and provide a solution to analytical instrument companies faced with choosing make or buy product development scenarios to enter a new market, increase competitive edge or solve a challenging application.

 *Published in International Labmate, June 2021

-Request pdf version
+Request pdf version.